I have had a dig around I managed to find some great documentaries on some legendary photographers from Netflix and Amazon Prime.

 Remembered for being part of "The Bright Young Things", a post-war group of artists and creatives there is a great deal more to his life than that short period revealed.

 Cecil broke new ground from the 1920's with ethereal backdrops and clever lighting techniques.
-From then onwards he remained a highly a sought after photographer until almost the day he died.
+He remained a highly a sought after photographer until almost the day he died.

-He had a talent for taking faces from ordinary to otherworldly, and because of this he became a firm favourite with London Society, eventually becoming Official Photographer to the Royal Family.
+With a talent for taking faces from ordinary to otherworldly, he became a firm favourite with London Society.
+Official Photographer to the Royal Family.

 Later he moved to Hollywood and keen to expand his work beyond photography became a set and costume designer.